Berkeley-CS61B/website-sp24/projects/proj3/index.md

 - Locations of rooms should be in different places each time.
 - Sizes of rooms should be different each time.
 - The number of rooms and hallways should be different each time.
+You must have at least two hallways, one of which is turning.
 - The world should be substantially different each time, i.e. you should not have the same basic layout with easily predictable features.